2010–11 NHL season: Tie-breaking procedure

 Prior to the 2010–11 season, the first tie-breaker to separate teams with equal number of points in a conference was the number of games won, no matter how the wins were obtained.
-For the 2010–11 season, the league made a modification to this rule.
-The new rule states that the team with the greater number of games won, excluding wins obtained in the shootout, will be ranked higher.
+Starting in the 2010–11 season, the league made a modification to this rule, stating that the greater number of games won, excluding wins obtained in the shootout, will be ranked higher.
 The change was made to reward in-play team victories (regulation or overtime) instead of a win obtained via an individual skill contest.
 This figure will be tracked in an additional column in the official league standings called ROW (Regulation and overtime wins).
 In its first year, the tie-breaker proved critical, giving the 106-point, 47-win (44-ROW) Philadelphia Flyers the Atlantic Division title over the 106-point, 49-win (39-ROW) Pittsburgh Penguins, who were seeded fourth rather than second based on the new rule.